Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Gravitational collapse of pressureless dust

 In this section, we consider two models of collapsing matter in the self-accelerating branch of MTBG.
-We assume the existence of matter surfaces which move inward in both the sectors separately, and the spacetime metrics inside the matter surfaces are described by either spatially-flat or closed FLRW universes composed of pressure-less dust.
-The spatially-closed case corresponds to an extension of the Oppenheimer-Snyder model in GR \cite{Oppenheimer:1939ue,Kanai:2010ae,Blau} to MTBG.
+We assume the existence of matter surfaces that move inward in both the sectors separately, and the spacetime metrics inside the matter surfaces are described by either spatially flat or closed FLRW universes composed of pressureless dust.
+The spatially closed case corresponds to an extension of the Oppenheimer-Snyder model in GR \cite{Oppenheimer:1939ue,Kanai:2010ae,Blau} to MTBG.